 By Jeff Blakley

 In my earlier post about Walter A. Frazeur, I relied on Jean Taylor’s information about how the People’s Telephone Company was established.
 She wrote that J.U.
 Free bought the three circuits that belonged to Walter Frazeur in 1912 and established the People’s Telephone Company on the second floor of J.D.
 Redd’s dry goods store.
-That account is wrong on almost every count.
+Upon investigation, I discovered that this account was not accurate.

 Walter A. Frazeur was part of a group of people who came to this area from Topeka, Kansas: Dr. John B. Tower, Ruben L. Moser, Orville W. Calkins, Roy Marsh, Hugh Ewing and Grant Allen.
 All except Frazeur filed in 1907-1908, but some proved up later than others.
 Frazeur proved up on June 29, 1916, while Grant Allen, his neighbor to the west, proved up on September 9, 1913.
 Frazeur and Allen’s homesteads were on the north side of Waldin Drive between S.W.
 207 and 217 Avenues.
 The rest of his group were neighbors in an area further south, known as Longview, bounded by Palm Drive on the north, 372 St. on the south, 192 Ave. on the east and 204 Ave. on the west.
 Tower proved up on February 18, 1913; Moser on January 10, 1913; Calkins on October 20, 1913; Marsh on June 20, 1912 and Ewing on July 13, 1917.